What is orchestration?

 Scalability: The cloud server allows you to add or reduce resources in real time, responding quickly to changes in demand.

-Redundancy: The data is replicated on multiple servers, ensuring continuity of service even in the event of a failure.
+Redundancy: Data is replicated across multiple servers, ensuring service continuity even in the event of a failure.

 Hardware Management: The cloud provider manages the hardware, relieving the client company of these responsibilities and improving operational efficiency.